trishatjokro/personal-finance-tracker/README.md

 learn source and destination accounts before you can log a coffee.
 Actual is built around envelope budgeting, which is a whole methodology to adopt.

-Ledger is for the case where you just want to see where your money went.
+Girl Math is for the case where you just want to see where your money went.
 Type in what you spent, or drop in your bank's CSV.
 One file, one command, no methodology to buy into.